GiulioSun/UniqueKmerSequence/README.md

 # UniqueKmerSequence

-This repo examines the mutations that occur in the human genome (reference genome) .
+This repo examine the mutations that occur in the human genome (reference genome) .
 To identify these somatic mutations has been developed a method that uses k-mer(short segment of DNA sequence) counts.

 **Description of the algorithm**

 Starting from the reference genome, we consider some mutations  that are inserted by substitution within the reference genome.
 From the new genome we extract the wild-type and mutated regions.
 From the regions are extracted the k-mers,  that  come from wild-type region or from  mutated region,  from the k-mers  we go to take only the unique.
 We then consider two samples, one tumor and one normal, so we extract the k-mers from the two samples and count them.
-After we perform two joins , one to find normal sequences in wild-type sequences and in  mutated sequences and another to find mutation sequences in wild-type sequences and in mutated sequences.
-In the last steps we calculate the median counts of mutant k-mers and wild-type k-mers within the normal sample and the tumor sample.
-The differences between the two median counts will serve us to implement the binomial test that will allow us to validate or not a certain mutation.
+After we perform two joins , one to find normal sequences in wild-type regions and in  mutated regions and another to find mutation regions in wild-type regions and in mutated regions.
+In the last steps we calculate the median counts of mutant regions and wild-type regions within the normal sample and the tumor sample.
+The differences between the two median counts (WildType-Mutant) will serve us to implement the binomial test that will allow us to validate or not a certain mutation.

 **Requirements**